benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/linux_tv/media/v4l/crop.rst

 then chooses the cropping rectangle closest to the requested size, that is 608 × 224 (224 × 2:1 would exceed the limit 400).
 The offset 0, 0 is
 still valid, thus unmodified.
-Given the default cropping rectangle reported by ``VIDIOC_CROPCAP`` the application can easily propose another offset to center the cropping rectangle.
+Given the default cropping rectangle reported by :ref:`VIDIOC_CROPCAP <VIDIOC_CROPCAP>` the application can easily propose another offset to center the cropping rectangle.

 Now the application may insist on covering an area using a picture aspect ratio closer to the original request, so it asks for a cropping